allNormal/SpreadsheetTransformation/README.md

  TableBasedReader tableBasedReader = new TableBasedReader(new File("path"));
  tableBasedReader.readExcelConverter();
  ```
- Same as ExcelBasedReader, the different is TableBasedReader prepare the data for TableTransformer.
+ Same as ExcelBasedReader, the difference is TableBasedReader prepare the data for TableTransformer.

  ### ExcelTransformer